 Everyone loves a handy DIY right?
 Let’s be honest they can at times be a huge headache and not worth the trouble.
-That’s where our DIY guide to building your very own cat exercise wheel comes in handy.
+That’s where this guide to building your very own DIY cat wheel comes in handy.

 Cat exercise wheels can be a fantastic edition to your cats life.
 Yes even your old cat who has seen it all could benefit from having one.
 They can however run at a high cost and is why many turn to a DIY cat exercise wheel.

 A cat wheel, or cat exercise wheel, works in the same way a hamster wheel does.
 It’s either fixed to a wall or has its own roller system allowing your cat to stretch their legs and go for a walk or run inside the wheel.

 Cats will use the wheel in the same way we use a treadmill, to go for walks, exercise or to reduce stress.
 If you have a mostly indoor cat, they make a great use of space allowing your cat to get the exercise they need.